Yasoobnaqvi/privacy_policy/README.md

 ## Introduction

-Thank you for using [Your Skill Name].
+Thank you for using test.
 This Privacy Policy explains how we collect, use, and protect your information.

 ## Information We Collect